Today I’m sharing a top list of resources for writers, especially those who are struggling to earn money.

 A few additional uncommon writing niches.

 Sick of writing for free (or almost free)?
-Publications that pay:
+Publications that pay for writing:

 THESE 70+ PUBLICATIONS PAY $1 PER WORD (AND THEY’RE LOOKING FOR WRITERS) [Post] by Mridu Khullar Relph of The International Freelancer